GENEALOGY RESOURCES – HERE ARE SOME SITES THAT YOU MIGHT FIND HELPFUL IN YOUR SEARCH FOR YOUR ISLAND ROOTS

 Old Photographs – Almost every State has collected old and historic photos.
 This site has a compilation of many of these sites and their addresses.

 Genealogy Gophers – Search only genealogy books for your family names.

 Got a question about the Islands?
 When I do, I go to: http://www.ilakeerie.com/.

 This site contains all the links you didn’t know you needed including lake conditions, fishing reports, web cams, boating, history, environment, travel, videos, and a forum.

-Kelleys Island Audubon Club – Stop in to one of the monthly potlucks with speakers (3rd Thursday at 6 pm).
+Kelleys Island Audubon Club – Stop in to one of the monthly potlucks with speakers (generally the 3rd Thursday at 6 pm).
 Be sure to visit the island for Nest with the Birds in May, the Butterfly Festival/Treasure Island day and Feathers and Foliage in September.
 Scattered through the year are bird and owl banding events.